KavilaViswanathan/Disease_classification_using_CNN/README.md

 These examples demonstrate the model's ability to accurately classify diseases in various crops.
 Include images, predicted diseases, and confidence scores to provide a visual representation of your model's performance.
 Ensure the paths to the images are correct and replace the placeholder text with actual disease predictions and confidence scores.

+## Conclusion

+This utilizes CNNs for crop disease classification, aiming to revolutionize early detection, empower farmers, and enhance global food security.